Panagiss/Canvas-PugGame/README.md

 Simple Canvas Html5 Game using Javascript with Cookie storage support.

 # Gameplay
 A hungry pug tries to eat as many pies as it can.
 For every pie the pug eats , it moves quicker wanting more food.
 Eat as many pies as you can.
-Game is over if the pug hits the wall.
+Game is over when the pug hits the wall.

 # Buttons
 "Up"-Arrow: GO UP